 Note: Higher scores may be required for admission to programs in which the demand for places by qualified applicants exceeds the supply of available spaces.

 Advanced Placement (AP)

-If you are a high school student taking Advanced Placement courses, you may be eligible to receive university credit.
-Find complete details on AP requirements.
+If you are a high school student taking AP courses, you may be eligible to receive university credit.